 In 2012 the UK experienced a nationwide outbreak (epidemic) of pertussis.
 There were over 9,300 cases in England alone – more than ten times as many as in recent years.
 The causes of this are not clear.
 In 2013 and 2014 there was a fall in cases, but numbers were still high compared to previous years.
-In 2015 the numbers of cases increased again by 24% compared to the previous year.
-14 babies under three months old died of pertussis in 2012, seven died in 2013, three died in 2014, and four died in 2015.
-Cases of pertussis continued to increase in the first nine months of 2016, and another three young babies with pertussis died in this period.
+In 2015 and 2016 the numbers of cases increased again.
+14 babies under three months old died of pertussis in 2012, seven died in 2013, three died in 2014, four died in 2015, and four died in 2016.
 Vaccination of mothers can protect babies from this disease.
 See more infomation on the pertussis (whooping cough) vaccination programme for pregnant women.

 Early symptoms are often similar to a cold (sore throat, sneezing, slight temperature and an irritating cough).
 These symptoms can last for up to two weeks before developing into long bursts of severe coughing and choking, followed by ‘whooping’ on intake of breath and vomiting.
 It can be difficult to recognise the disease in young babies because they do not always whoop, but instead hold their breath for short periods following the coughing spasm.
 They may turn blue as they are coughing so much they cannot take a breath.
 Complications are most common in infants under six months, and include weight loss due to repeated vomiting, pneumonia, brain damage due to oxygen deprivation, and death.
 Whooping cough can last for around 3 months and is sometimes called the 'hundred day cough'.